-During the week of October 16 - 20, 2017, thousands of schools and youth organizations from across the United States will participate in Say Something Week.
-Say Something Week raises awareness and educates students and the community through training, advertising, public proclamations, media events and contests and school awards.
+During the week of Feb.
+25 - Mar.
+1, 2019, thousands of schools and youth organizations from across the United States will participate in National Say Something Week.
+Say Something Week raises awareness and educates students and the community through training, advertising, public proclamations, contests and school awards.
 Say Something Week reinforces the power young people have to prevent tragedies and save lives when they Say Something to a trusted adult.

 What is Say Something?